laravel/docs/contributions.md

 <a name="styleci"></a>
 ### StyleCI

-Don't worry about getting your code style perfect, since [StyleCI](https://styleci.io/) will automatically merge any fixes into our codebase after we merge external contributions.
-This way, we can focus on the content of the contribution, and not the code style.
+If you're code style isn't perfect, don't worry!
+[StyleCI](https://styleci.io/) will automatically merge any style fixes into the Laravel repository after any pull requests are merged.
+This allows us to focus on the content of the contribution and not the code style.